-But if you’re not, and your doctor has prescribed several different medications for you, there’s a good chance that at least one of them didn’t work as expected.
+If you take several different medications, there’s a good chance that at least one of them didn’t work as expected.
 In that case, your doctor probably prescribed a different drug.

 Why wouldn’t a prescription medication work?
 Quite simply, it’s because everyone’s body is different.
 Not everyone reacts to a drug in quite the same way.

-(If you are young and healthy, you may still have witnessed this first-hand; just think about the different types of reactions your friends have to alcohol or weed.)
+(If you have doubt about that, just think about the different ways your friends may react to alcohol or weed.)

 Caffeine is a drug, too.
 In fact, it’s the worlds’ most-popular psychoactive drug.
 But just as with all other drugs, not everyone reacts to caffeine in quite the same way.

 Most of us down a cup of coffee, a soda or an energy drink to get the quick boost that caffeine usually provides.
 But for some people, caffeine actually seems to induce sluggishness, not alertness.

 How can caffeine actually make you tired?
 Isn’t it a stimulant that promotes wakefulness?

 Yes, it is.
 But there are other factors that could be in play.